-- 2815 There are numerous governance related concerns whose effects span the three areas just discussed. - 2816 One is the area of standards, how these are mandated, and how the mandates may change.
-The Web - 2817 Services standards stack is an example of relevant standards where a significant number are still under - 2818 development.
-In addition, while there are notional scenarios that guide what standards are being - 2819 developed, the fact that many of these standards do not yet exist precludes operational testing of their - 2820 adequacy or effectiveness as a necessary and sufficient set. - 2821 That said, standards are critical to creating a SOA ecosystem where SOA services can be introduced, - 2822 used singularly, and combined with other services to deliver complex business functionality.
-As with other - aspects of SOA governance, the governance body should identify the minimum set felt to be needed and - 2824 rigorously enforce that that set be used where appropriate.
-The governance body takes care to expand - 2825 and evolve the mandated standards in a predictable manner and with sufficient technical guidance that - 2826 new services are able to coexist as much as possible with the old, and changes to standards do not - 2827 cause major disruptions.
+- 2829 There are numerous governance related concerns whose effects span the three areas just discussed. - 2830 One is the area of standards, how these are mandated, and how the mandates may change.
+The Web - 2831 Services standards stack is an example of relevant standards where a significant number are still under - 2832 development.
+In addition, while there are notional scenarios that guide what standards are being - 2833 developed, the fact that many of these standards do not yet exist precludes operational testing of their - 2834 adequacy or effectiveness as a necessary and sufficient set. - 2835 That said, standards are critical to creating a SOA ecosystem where SOA services can be introduced. - used singularly, and combined with other services to deliver complex business functionality.
+As with other 2836 - 2837 aspects of SOA governance, the governance body should identify the minimum set felt to be needed and - 2838 rigorously enforce that that set be used where appropriate.
+The governance body takes care to expand and evolve the mandated standards in a predictable manner and with sufficient technical guidance that 2839 - new services are able to coexist as much as possible with the old, and changes to standards do not 2840 - 2841 cause major disruptions. - soa-ra-v1.0-csprd03-rev2

-- Another area that may see increasing activity as SOA expands is additional regulation by governments and associated legal institutions.
+Another area that may see increasing activity as SOA expands is additional regulation by governments and associated legal institutions.
 New laws may deal with transactions that are service based, possibly including taxes on the transactions.
-Disclosure laws may mandate certain elements of description so both - the consumer and provider act in a predictable environment and are protected from ambiguity in intent or - 2832 action.
+Disclosure laws may mandate certain elements of description so both the consumer and provider act in a predictable environment and are protected from ambiguity in intent or action.
 Such laws spawn rules and regulations that will influence the metrics collected for evaluation of compliance.